After reading our Guidelines, please click the appropriate link and follow the prompts:

-All Tin House Scholars will have a spot in the workshop held for them, however, we cannot guarantee that it will be with one of your top three faculty choices.
+All Tin House Scholar Award Winners will have a spot in the workshop held for them, however, we cannot guarantee that it will be with one of your top three faculty choices.

-For Poetry, you can submit up to five poems (10 pages max)—the font/spacing/marginal requirements of course don’t apply.
+For Poetry, you can submit up to five poems (10 pages max)—the font/spacing/marginal requirements do not apply.

 If you’re submitting from a longer work, please do your best to ensure the excerpt is self-contained & include a brief (1 page) project synopsis.
 This will not count towards the 20- page limit.

-You may apply with work that has been previously published, though we do tend to favor fresh work when considering scholarships.
+You may apply with work that has been previously published.

 A full auditor’s pass ($350) gives you access to all craft lectures, agent/editor meetings, and our evening faculty readings.
 There will also be an opportunity for a select number of you to exchange manuscripts will your fellow auditors.
 While we don’t allow auditors to sit in the actual workshop sessions with the faculty, you will get the chance to interact with them during many of the social functions we throw daily.
 One of the great things about our workshop is the lack of hierarchy.
 Everyone, no matter their publishing credentials, is treated the same.